Your money-making expert. Financial journalist, TV and radio personality.

-The power of the group is a common theme in human history, and when it comes to finance it pays to be more than personal.
+The power of the group is a common theme in human history, and when it comes to finance it pays to be more than personal with collective purchasing.

 Collective purchasing can be a win-win for both the buyer and seller, meaning that the consumer can secure a great deal while the business sells more volume and increases its customer base.

 Read our tips for making the most of group spending power on goods and services where you may be paying a high price for going solo.